 One of our primary focus points should be on generating great member experiences when building sustainable online communities.
-While there are many ways to achieve this, hosting community events could be one of the easiest and most rewarding hacks for making it happen.
+While there are many ways to achieve this, hosting events for community could be one of the easiest and most rewarding hacks for making it happen.

 - Why am I planning this community event?